-Consolidated net revenues from products sold to customers outside of the United States were \$47.3 million and \$44.9 million, or 31% and 25% of total net revenues, during the years ended December 31, 2019 and 2018, respectively.
+Consolidated net revenues derived from products sold to customers outside of the United States were \$40.9 million and \$47.3 million, or 24% and 31% of total net revenues, during the years ended December 31, 2020 and 2019, respectively.
 Because the majority of our international sales are denominated in U.S. dollars, the impact of fluctuating foreign currency exchange rates was not material to our total consolidated net revenues.